swcarpentry/website/README.md

 When published,
 your blog post will appear as `http://software-carpentry.org/blog/YYYY/MM/some-title.html`.

-The YAML header of a blog post must look like this:
+The YAML header of a blog post must look like this :

 ~~~
 ---